What you can do at the Swan

 - Creates the right mood and feel for the play as the

-Director sees it - Allows the audience to see all the action, but nothing else
+- Allows the audience to see all the action, but nothing

 - Can be built by the Set Builders